manishborikar92/Pico/docs/Project_Description.md

 ### 5. Target "User" (For This Prototype)
 The primary user for this initial build is **the developer (you)**.
 The goal is to create a fully functional hardware and software platform.
 A secondary target would be the open-source/maker community, for whom this project would serve as a powerful, low-cost template for building their own companion robots.

----

-We can now move to the next document.

-Would you like me to generate **Document 2: Complete Features**?